 How do you handle money?
 Does it go into your wallet or personal account?
 Or do all receipts go into a business account?

-At the very least, register a business and open an account in the business name.
-All income goes into this account and you pay yourself a salary.
-If your business cannot sustain a salary, decide on a percentage of the income as a salary.
+At the very least, register a solopreneur business and open an account in the business name.
+All income goes into this account and you pay yourself a salary at the end of the month.
+If your business cannot sustain a consistent salary, decide on a percentage of the income as a salary.

-It is in your best interest to know and control how your money is being spent.
-So keep an eagle eye over your agent or promoter’s spending.
+It is always in your best interest to know and control how your money is being spent.
+So keep an eagle eye over your agent’s or promoter’s spending.

-This will help you handle the above functions.
-At the beginning, you’ll probably be everything in the business (creator/producer/performer, marketer, agent, secretary, accountant, CEO).
+This will help you handle all the above functions.
+At the beginning, you’ll probably be everything in the business (creator/producer/performer/service provider, marketer, agent, secretary, accountant, CEO).

 With time, you can hire people to take over some jobs while you concentrate on developing your skill or talent.

-Create a plan for moving from simply earning from your skill or talent to having a business that runs without you.
+This is different from your goals.
+It’s a plan for moving from being a self-employed professional to having a business that runs without you.

 Plan to hire and manage staff, create passive income, and for your financial investments.
 This growth plan can also double as your retirement plan.